NMueller97/packagemanager/README.md

 # Package Manager

 Android Package Manager written in Kotlin.
 Quickly explore, download, or install APKs and Android App Bundles.
-Lets you quickly manager all your Android apps on your desktop PC.
+Lets you quickly manage all your Android apps on your desktop PC.

 Fully async and high performant, making use of Kotlin's coroutines and JavaFX.